phalcon-orphanage/docs/en/api/Phalcon_Tag_Select.rst

 protected static  **_optionsFromResultset** ()

-Generate the OPTION tags based on the rows
+Generate the OPTION tags based on a resulset

 protected static  **_optionsFromArray** ()

-...
+Generate the OPTION tags based on an array